poojithasr/Data-Science-portfolio/README.md

-# EDA on Zomato restaurant dataset
+# EDA on Zomato Restaurant Dataset

 **Exploratory Data Analysis of the Zomato restaurant dataset** — performed data cleaning, formatting, and visualization to uncover relationships, trends, and patterns using Python.

 ## Dataset
- The dataset is sourced from Kaggle https://www.kaggle.com/datasets/rishikeshkonapure/zomato.
-It has information about restaurants that is on zomato, like name, cost, location, restuarant type, ratings and more.
+The dataset is sourced from Kaggle: [Zomato Dataset](https://www.kaggle.com/datasets/rishikeshkonapure/zomato).
+It contains information about restaurants listed on Zomato, including name, cost, location, restaurant type, ratings, and more.

 ## Steps Performed
 - Data loading and inspection
+- Data cleaning:
+  - Deleting redundant columns
+  - Renaming columns
+  - Handling duplicates
+  - Cleaning individual columns
+  - Removing NaN values
- - Cleaning : deleting redundant columns, renaming columns, duplicate handling, cleaning individual columns, removing Nan values, deriving new columns from existing columns, mapping column values
+  - Deriving new columns from existing ones
+  - Mapping column values
- - Exploratory Visualizations ( matplotlib, seaborn)
+- Exploratory visualizations using Matplotlib and Seaborn
+- Analysis of:
+  - Top locations based on number of restaurants
+  - Distribution of ratings and cost
- - Determining top locations based on no. of restaurants,  distribution of rating and cost, relationship between cost and rating
+  - Relationship between cost and rating

 ## Requirements
 - Python 3.x